Dragon Nest: Warriors' Dawn: Plot

-Later that night, Velskud is joined by Princess Elena, a Dark Elf who desires the gem for herself and the infiltrator Liya saw earlier.
+Later that night, Velskud is joined by Princess Elena, a Dark Elf who desires the gem for herself and who is the infiltrator Liya saw earlier.
 Velskud, seduced by Elena's promises to be made ruler of all Alteria, kills the king before joining the other heroes for the secret mission.
 Lambert, who also comes along with Liya, receives a sword from an old blacksmith in return for holding onto One and Two until his return.
 Under the cover of darkness, they travel to the Dark Mountains on Barnac's ship.
 Lightning strikes the ship, and while Lambert tries to retrieve his sword which has slipped from his hand, he accidentally disables the ship's wheel.
 The ship crashes, and the group is forced to continue the journey on foot.

 Along the way, the companions reach a set of ruins which were the site of a battle between the elves and humans and are still haunted by the ghosts of the fallen elves.
 Forced to cross them following one of Lambert's mishaps, they are discovered and taunted by a bat scout serving the Black Dragon.
 When Velskud attacks it, it tries to slip away to the Dark Mountains before the heroes manage to kill it.
 As the journey continues, Lambert and Liya develop a romantic interest in each other, and Geraint and Argenta are shown to hide a secret connected to the Dragon's gem.
 Using this link, Geraint finds and unseals a secret entrance to the Dragon's lair in the wall of a glacier, but while traversing the ice ravine beyond the door, they are ambushed by Karas' beast guardians.
 They escape by collapsing the exit, but Geraint and Argenta stay behind, and Geraint uses the power of the gem in his chest to awaken a giant beast frozen in the ice.
 They escape and reunite with the others.